Do Indian hires really need N2? Field reality

 Summary

-• The truly required Japanese level varies greatly by job, position, and team language environment.
+• Actual required Japanese level varies greatly by job type, position, and team language environment

-• There are real cases of Indian engineers at around N3 succeeding in key roles at major companies.
-Rigidly judging by N2 alone can cause major missed hiring opportunities.
+• There are real examples of Indian engineers with N3 level working in key roles at major companies.
+Rigidly judging by whether they have N2 leads to major hiring missed opportunities

-• As AI translation tools improve, reading/writing barriers are rapidly falling.
-More important than test scores are whether someone can communicate in conversation and is motivated to learn Japanese.
+• Advances in AI translation tools are rapidly lowering the barriers to reading and writing.
+What matters more than test scores is whether they can communicate in conversation and whether they are motivated to learn Japanese

-• Even if Japanese skills are limited, this can be covered through operations design, such as bridge personnel, multilingual documentation, and post-hire training.
+• Even when Japanese ability is insufficient, it can be supplemented through operational design such as assigning bridge personnel, multilingual documentation, and post-hire training

 Author